batcholi/Archean_wiki/src/components/navigation/TerrainScanner.md

 Basically, the Scanner will give you the results based on the values you sent it in the previous tick, so don't shuffle your distance values between channels and don't use any random values, try to keep them consistent accross multiple ticks.

 ## Go further
 The terrain scanner scans the terrain in the direction of its sensor.
-You can install it on a small pivot to, for example, rotate it and create an altitude map around its position using a XenonCode program and the in-game screens.
+You can install it on a small pivot to, for example, rotate it and create a heightmap around its position using a XenonCode program and the in-game screens.

 ## Energy
 The terrain scanner consumes low voltage energy to function.
 Its consumption is directly proportional to the number of channels you use.
 The more positions you scan in a single tick, the more energy you consume, which is 100 watts per channel per tick.